-The innovations of the AIDS response changed the face of global health, including at the United Nations.
-In the early 1990s, duplication, territorial rivalries and insufficient engagement among United Nations system agencies were impeding the scale-up of the global response to AIDS.
-(1) Recognition that no single actor or sector could respond to the multifaceted causes and consequences of AIDS intensified demands for greater United Nations coordination, collaboration and action.
-Proposals for a single United Nations agency for AIDS gave way to inspiration for a novel mechanism that could bring to bear the collective weight of the international development system in responding to AIDS.
-Thus, emerged the Joint United Nations Programme on HIV/AIDS (UNAIDS): a bold effort in coordinated United Nations action and broad stakeholder engagement focused on supporting countries to respond to an urgent and complex health and development challenge.
-UNAIDS brings together 11 United Nations system cosponsoring organizations (Table 1, UNAIDS Cosponsors)-70% of whose staff are working on HIV are in the field-and a robust Secretariat that is also largely field based.
-Cosponsors commit to a set of principles, including that each must bring its comparative advantage to the Joint Programme, and that its governing body approves a specific budget for HIV activities and regularly places HIV issues on its agenda (Annex 1, Principles for Cosponsorship).
+Thus emerged the Joint United Nations Programme on HIV/AIDS (UNAIDS): a bold effort in coordinated UN action and broad stakeholder engagement focused on supporting countries to respond to an urgent and complex health and development challenge.
+UNAIDS brings together 11 UN system 'cosponsoring' organizations (see Table)-70% of whose staff working on HIV are in the field-and a robust Secretariat that is also largely field-based.
+Cosponsors commit to a set of principles, including that each must bring its comparative advantage to the Joint Programme, and that its governing body approves a specific budget for HIV activities and regularly places HIV issues on its agenda (see Annex 1 for the full list of Cosponsorship Principles).

 The Joint Programme was established amidst a broader transformation of the national and global health architecture to respond to AIDS.
-Since the early 1990s, countries have established national AIDS councils located within the office of the president or prime minister to provide high-level oversight and intersectoral coordination.
+Since the early 1990s, countries have established National AIDS Councils located within the office of the President or Prime Minister to provide high-level oversight and intersectoral coordination.
 Internationally, AIDS ascended bilateral and multilateral political agendas.

-In 2002, the Global Fund was established as an international financing partnership between governments, civil society organizations, the private sector and affected communities, and today invests approximately US\$ 4 billion annually to support programmes in countries and communities.

-In 2003, the United States introduced PEPFAR, which remains the world's largest international assistance programme dedicated to one disease.
+In 2002, the Global Fund to Fight AIDS, Tuberculosis and Malaria (Global Fund) was established as an international financing partnership between governments, civil society organizations, the private sector and affected communities, and today invests roughly US\$ 4 billion a year to support programmes in countries and communities.
+In 2003, the United States introduced the President's Emergency Plan for AIDS Relief (PEPFAR), which remains the world's largest international assistance programme dedicated to one disease.
 Innovative financing mechanisms such as UNITAID quickly followed to help speed up the availability of low-cost medicines and diagnostics.
-Civil society organizations-including networks of people living with and affected by HIV, community based and faith based-deliver a range of functions, from advocacy and service delivery to playing a watchdog role.
+Civil society organizations-including networks of people living with and affected by HIV, community-based and faith-based deliver a range of functions, from advocacy and service delivery to playing a watchdog role.
 Public-private partnerships, particularly those involving pharmaceutical companies, have led to steep decreases in the prices of antiretroviral medicines and diagnostics.

 Over the years, the Joint Programme has evolved to become a key component of the AIDS ecosystem, providing global leadership, vision and strategic direction for the entire global AIDS response, as well as critical support to communities of people living with and affected by HIV, civil society, countries, bilateral donors and other funding partners, such as the Global Fund and PEPFAR.
-It is considered the foremost global authority on the HIV epidemic, its economics and politics, and an influential advocate for wellresourced, evidence-informed and rights-based responses to HIV.
+It is considered the foremost global authority on the HIV epidemic, its economics and politics, and an influential advocate for well-resourced, evidence-informed and rights-based responses to HIV.